 Parks Master Plan

 The Logansport Parks & Recreation Department is working with Context Design (Indianapolis), Zec Eight Insights (Indianapolis), and ETC Institute (Olathe, KS) to update the 5-year master plan.
-The goal is to complete the final planning document by the end of 2023.
+A public presentation was held March 13, 2024 before the Logansport Parks and Recreation Board meeting.

 Riverside Park Improvements

 Several sports courts were installed and several projects were completed in Summer 2022.
-The City of Logansport has allocated funds to pave the gravel lot where the water plant was demolished at the west end of the park.
+The City of Logansport has allocated funds to pave the gravel lot where the water plant was demolished at the west end of the park as part of the riverfront redevelopment project.

 Spencer Park Shelter